himself65/rich-data/README.md

 }
 ```

-Or you can render your own data structure you like,
+Or you can render your own data structure as you like,
-by using `defineBlock` helper function.
+by using a `defineBlock` helper function.

 ```tsx
 const MyImageBlock = defineBlock(